THEME: FARM & FARM PRODUCTS

-In the discovery room, teacher puts these fruits and vegetables in large trays.
+In the discovery room, the teacher puts these fruits and vegetables in large trays.

-Then children sort the fruits and veggies by size, colour etc.
+Then children sort the fruits and veggies by size, color, etc.

-EXTENSION: Teacher also shows them how to weigh each fruit and vegetable on a weighing balance.
+EXTENSION: The teacher also shows them how to weigh each fruit and vegetable on a weighing balance.
 Again the record is kept.

-EXTENSION: Fruits and vegetables are cut open so that children can explore them from inside after exploring the outsides.
+EXTENSION: Fruits and vegetables are cut open so that children can explore them from the inside after exploring the outside.

 PLAY DOUGH FARM PRODUCTS

-Children use play dough/clay of different colors and sculpt different farm products for nature basket with the help of moulds and also free hand.
+Children use play dough/clay of different colors and sculpt different farm products for nature basket with the help of molds and also freehand.